UofT-EcoSystem/DietCode/RFC.md

 We propose to integrate DietCode, an auto-scheduler for dynamic tensor programs, to AutoTIR.
 DietCode offers the following features:
-- A shape generic search space to cover all possible shapes in dynamic shape workloads.
+- A shape-generic search space to cover possible shapes in dynamic shape workloads.
-- An improved cost model to judge the quality of schedule candidates based on dynamic shape.
+- A dynamic-shape aware cost model to judge the quality of schedule candidates.
-- Some improvements to the TVM CUDA codegen to achieve better performance with imperfect tiling.
+- Enhancement to the TVM CUDA codegen for imperfect tiling.

 DietCode has been published by MLSys 2022 so please see [the paper](https://proceedings.mlsys.org/paper/2022/hash/fa7cdfad1a5aaf8370ebeda47a1ff1c3-Abstract.html) for more details and evaluations.
-Meanwhile, DietCode itself is also publicly available [here](https://github.com/UofT-EcoSystem/DietCode).
+Meanwhile, the latest DietCode codebase is also publicly available [here](https://github.com/UofT-EcoSystem/DietCode).

 # Motivation